Visit the Ottawa Public Health website for further information. The information below was obtained from the OPH website on January 27, 2018

 Blacklegged ticks are very small and not easy to see which is why you should perform a full body check on yourself, your children and your pets after being outdoors.
 The sooner ticks are removed from the body the less likely they are to spread Lyme disease.

-If the tick was attached for less than 24 hours and its body does not appear swollen from feeding or if you removed a tick and more than 72 hours have passed, you should still be on the lookout for signs and symptoms of Lyme disease for the next 30 days.
-If you do develop symptoms, consult your health care provider.
+Be on the lookout for signs and symptoms of Lyme disease for the next 30 days.
+If you are concerned then consult your health care provider.